 Jordan Winemaker Rob Davis transitioned sourcing Chardonnay grapes from Alexander Valley in favor of grapes from the Russian River Valley in 2000.
 He sought to emulate the stone fruit flavors, vibrant acidity and minerality found in the best white Burgundies of Puligny-Montrachet and Meursault, and he never looked back.
 The Russian River’s distinct climate and its soils help us to craft a Chardonnay that is more akin to France than California.

-The final blend of Jordan Chardonnay begins with nearly 20 different vineyard blocks from eight sites on the east side of the Russian River with gravelly, well-drained soils.
+The final blend of Jordan Chardonnay begins with roughly a dozen different vineyard blocks from five sites on the east side of the Russian River with gravelly, well-drained soils.
 Vines range in age from three to 35 years and are planted to a variety of Dijon and UC-Davis clones.
 The exposed gravel deposits of these vineyards help give Jordan Chardonnay its elegance, minerality and lush, lingering finish.
 These Russian River Valley vineyards are situated just 15 miles southwest of the warmer, mountainous Alexander Valley where Jordan Estate is located.

 Thanks to Davis’s long-term relationships with our extended family of growers and historical experience with many of the region’s vineyards, Chardonnay grapes are grown precisely to our standards from vintage to vintage.
 Davis works closely with our growers to adapt every minute detail of the winegrowing process based on constant changes during each growing season.